angu-software/UIView-DHNHideByConstraints/README.md

 # UIView+DHNHideByConstraints

-This category on UIView hides views and its consuming vertical or horizontal space in the view hierarcy.
+This category on UIView hides views and its consuming vertical or horizontal space in the view hierarchy.
 This also affects the views subviews.

 # How to use